abulka/todomvc-ecs/readme.md

 The only trick is that you need to instantiate the classes in the correct order, so that their Systems are created (via their constructors) at the appropriate point in the 'pipeline' of Systems.

-## TodoMVC-ECS
+## TodoMVC-ECS - Conclusion

-This project fully implements the TodoMVC specification and is implemented using an ECS, as described above.
+The classic Javascript [TodoMVC app](https://github.com/tastejs/todomvc) implemented using an architecture typically used in gaming.
+This project fully implements the TodoMVC specification.

 Running demo [here](https://abulka.github.io/todomvc-ecs/index.html).